-Mason residential and retail dining locations opened in August when the community returned to our campuses.
+Mason residential and retail dining locations are open.
 We’ve implemented several safety precautions.

 You’ll find fewer tables due to physical distancing guidelines, and will need an online reservation through Yelp to eat at residential dining locations.
 Up to four people can sit together.
 There will be a virtual waitlist when spaces are full.
 Only guests with meal plans will be admitted; we won't be able to accommodate cash customers.